 Thomas R. Charsky

 Thomas R. Charsky holds a Bachelor of Music Education and a Master of Music in Organ Performance from The Catholic University of America, Washington D.C.
 He has completed additional graduate studies in music education and supervision from Teacher's College-Columbia University, The Hartt School-University of Hartford and Montclair State University.
 He holds a Level 3 Orff Schulwerk Certification and has had extensive training in both Kodaly and Dalcroze Eurthymics.
-He currently teaches courses in Music Education and Music Appreciation at William Paterson University, where he is Director of Music Admissions and Recruitment, and at Caldwell College.
+He currently teaches courses in Music Education and Music Appreciation at William Paterson University and at Caldwell College.